bartdorlandt/paperless_email_processor/README.md

 ## Usage
 Provide the main folder along with the environment variables in a `.env` file.

-Run `task run` to start the docker container.
+Run `task run` to start the script.